SWeav02/baderkit/docs/implementation.md

     using VASP, PBE GGA density functional, an energy cutoff of 400 eV, a 2x2x2 Monkhorst–Pack *k*-point mesh, and VASP's default PBE pseudo-potentials.

+    In all cases, the total charge density including the frozen atomic cores was used as the reference grid as suggested in [our documentation](/baderkit/#warning-for-vasp-and-other-pseudopotential-codes).
+    This is necessary for accuracy, but results in increased runtme due to the need to load two, possibly very large, files.

     All bader calculations were performed using a AMD Ryzen™ Threadripper™ 1950X CPU with 16 cores (2 threads per core).